314pies/Taiwan-receipt-lottery-statistic/README.md

 *Updated:
-Unfortunately, due to the source website being offline, this Web App is no longer working :(.
+Unfortunately, due to the changes of the source website, this Web App is no longer working :(.
 The above gif is a recorded demonstration showing how it used to work.*

 Installation